AndreyCKDS/TestTask/README.md

 # TestTask

-## Implemented functions
+## Implemented functions:

-- 3D Room with enviroment;
+- 3D Room with environment;
-- Playable character with.
+- Playable character.
 For the input the UI joystick is used;
-- Character idle and walk animations;
+- Character's idle and walk animations;
-- Player UI with joystick, buttons to equip/unequip clothes and exit button;
+- Player's UI with joystick, buttons to equip/unequip clothes, mute button, chat and exit button;
-- Main menu UI for connection to multiplayer;
+- Main menu with imput fields for connection to lobby;
-- Camera postprocessing to improve video quality;
+- Camera post processing to improve video quality;
-- Soundeffects and soundtrack;
+- Sound effects and soundtrack;
 - Multiplayer for 2 players, using Photon PUN.

 ## How to connect to another player?

 Game needs to be connected to the Internet to work.
-First player needs to enter the game room and press Host.
-Second player needs to enter the saim name and press Join.
+First player needs to enter his Nickname (fonts, that were used supports only English letters), the game room name and press Host.
+Second player needs to enter his username and the same room name as first player and press Join.

-## Screenshots
+## Screenshots:
 <p float="left">
 <img src="Screenshots/Screen1.jpg" width="400" />
 <img src="Screenshots/Screen2.jpg" width="400" />